agrover/froyo/API.md

 No In or Out arguments

-The Froyodev will reconfigure itself in the background to operate redundantly with the disks it currently has available.
+The Froyodev will reconfigure itself in the background to operate redundantly with the block devices it currently has available.
 This will likely fail if bit 9 (`Cannot Reshape`) in the `Status` property's `FroyoRunningStatus` field is set.
-Reshape operation will begin immediately and will impact performance of other accesses to the Froyodev.
+Reshape operation will begin immediately and will impact the performance of other I/O operations to the Froyodev.

+After reshape, all bad or not present block devices are no longer tracked as part of the Froyodev.